fMeow/arangors/README.md

     document should be implemented.~~

     Well, I am too lazy to fill all API, as the AQL syntax suffices in most cases.
-Let's fullill this goal in 0.4.x .
+Maybe fulfill this goal in 0.4.x .

 - (Done) Milestone 0.3.x

     Implement both sync and async client.
 Also, offers a way to use custom HTTP client ecosystem.

 - (WIP) Milestone 0.4.x